beingmrkenny/ListHighlighterForTrello/config/README.md

 	listHighlighterDir='/Path/to/ListHighlighterForTrello';
 	refreshOnWatch=false;
+	openOptionsOnRefresh=false;

-`listHighlighterDir` should be the full path to where you have the List Highlighter repo checked out
+- The `listHighlighterDir` variable should be the full path to where you have the List Highlighter repo checked out

-`refreshOnWatch` boolean variable (see "Watch" in main config).
+- The `refreshOnWatch` variable is boolean (determines whether to refresh Chrome on every update).

 # `options.inc`

 	<?php
 	$smartyClass = '/Path/to/Smarty.class.php';

-`$smartyClass` is the full path to your Smarty installation
+- `$smartyClass` is the full path to your Smarty installation